cangeorgecode/Django_Boilerplate_Free/README.md

 Start charging your users today → [Premium SaaS Boilerplate, ~~$199~~ $99 Launch Discount](https://vibecodesaas.com)

-**BEFORE YOU BUY, READ THIS 🛑**
+**🛑 BEFORE YOU BUY, READ THIS 🛑**

 1. **Please try the free version first**
-2. Support will be limited, because I just become a father :D I will help out whenever I can.
+2. Support will be limited, because I just become a father :D but will help out whenever I can.
-3. I have tested thoroughly but no guarantee it will work for you.
-Try the free version first.
+3. Tested thoroughly but no guarantee it will work for you.
-4. I am self-taught and I vibe coded half the project.
-Be prepared to get the worst of both worlds.
-I think I did ok in terms of security
+4. Code is unprofessional
 5. It's been tested in WSL2 and Ubuntu 24
+6. This repo will be as far as documentation goes
+7. You can expect the same results with the premium version

 &nbsp;